moonbeam-foundation/moonbeam-project-directory/oracles/dia.md

 ## Introduction

+DIA is an ecosystem for open financial data in a financial smart contract ecosystem.
+The target of DIA is to bring together data analysts, data providers and data users.
+In general, DIA provides a reliable and verifiable bridge between off-chain data from various sources and on-chain smart contracts that can be used to build a variety of financial dApps.
 DApp developers who want to leverage DIA oracles can access the published data on Moonbeam.
-DIA offers cryptocurrency and data about traditional financial assets.
+DIA offers data about traditional financial assets and cryptocurrencies.

 ## Supported Assets